TTD Thomala Seva: Rules, Booking, and Darshan Experience – July 2025

 Thomala Seva tickets at the Central Reservation Office (CRO)

-1. Pilgrims should go to the CRO office in Tirumala, which is located opposite the Tirumala Bus Station.
+• Pilgrims have to go to the CRO office in Tirumala which is situated opposite the Tirumala Bus Station.

-2. At the CRO office, there is a lucky dip registration counter near the Vijaya Bank counter. pilgrims can enroll themselves for the lucky dip from 11:00 AM to 5:00 PM.
+• At the CRO office, next to the Vijaya Bank counter, pilgrims can sign up for the lucky draw from 11:00 AM to 5:00 PM.

 SevaReporting TimeSeva TimeDay of SevaPrice of a Ticket (INR)No. of Persons AllowedPrasadam / Bahumanam